hizzle-co/noptin/readme.txt

 = 1.7.4 =
 * Add ability to set newsletter subscription checkboxes as checked by default
+* Add ability to set a field as required

 = 1.7.3 =
 * Update plugin name